ShaleelSandeepa/smart-villa-reservation-platform/README.md

 **⭐ If you found this project helpful, please give it a star on GitHub! ⭐**

-Made with ❤️ for Villa Shaa by [Shaleel Sandeepa](https://github.com/ShaleelSandeepa)
+Made with ❤️ for Villa Shaa

 </div>